sajitsasi/es-convert-cloud-id/README.md

 # es-convert-cloud-id
-To convert the Elasticsearch service cloud id to remove the port
+This converts Elasticsearch's cloud ID to remove the port number included as part of the cloud id.

+## To run

+`python3 ./convert_cloud_id.py -c <cloud_id>`